tseyongg/de-career-coach/README.md

 - `restaurant_events.csv`
 - `restaurant_ratings_histogram.png`

 These answer Task 1, 2 and 3 respectively.
 Also, analysis steps for Task 3 will be displayed on your terminal.
-More details, key design decisions can be found [here](/case-study-1/README.md)
+More details and key design decisions can be found [here](/case-study-1/README.md)

 When you are done, simply run: